Rembane/lemmingpants/spec.md

+---
-# Lemming pants – specification
+title: Lemming pants – specification
+author:
+- Andreas Ekeroot
+abstract: |
     This document describes how the speaker list system for Datateknologsektionen should work.
+...

-## Registration
+# Registration

 Members of Datateknologsektionen registers themselves in the system on their cell phones or on a terminal placed in the meeting hall.

-### Sketch
+## Sketch

 <div class="example">
     <p>